mattsedlar/DevDataProd_Presentation/index.md

 ## What the App Displays

-The app uses ggplot2's geom_bar and geom_errorbar to plot a results dataframe based on the calculations (see example below: Alabama and \\$1 to \\$9,999 or loss group).
-It also uses googleVis' gvisGeoChart to plot the state, mostly because it looks cool.
+The app uses ggplot2's geom_bar and geom_errorbar to plot a results data frame based on the calculations (see example below: Alabama and \\$1 to \\$9,999 or lost income group).
+It also uses googleVis' gvisGeoChart to plot the state, mostly because that looks cool.

 |Method                  | Percentage| Upper.Margin| Lower.Margin|